taherafirdose/100-days-of-Machine-Learning/README.md

 Histogram: An example of creating a histogram to visualize the distribution of a dataset.

 Heatmap: An example of creating a heatmap to visualize the correlation between variables in a dataset.

+Day6: Data Visualization using  Plotly, which is a powerful data visualization library in Python.
+Plotly allows us to create interactive and dynamic visualizations, making it a great tool for exploratory data analysis and storytelling.

+I explore the various features and capabilities of Plotly and learnt how to create basic plots such as line plots, bar charts, scatter plots, and pie charts.
+Additionally, explored more advanced visualizations like heatmaps, 3D plots, and animated plots.